MAInformatico/MAInformatico.github.io/_posts/2024-1-30-PhisingAttack.md

 Yesterday I received a phising email.
 The message tried to simulate an email from Microsoft, related to my Teams account, that was blocked after too many atempt to login.

-The message included an blue button called "View my activity".
+The message included an blue button called "View my activity" DO NOT PRESS IT.
 I checked my account and it was true that was blocked.

 However I did not use it for years, so that make me feel suspicious.
 At this point, I decided to change my password in the Microsoft site (please, always be sure that you are in the official website).